MTN OPS Total Archery Challenge Location-Based Marketing Campaign

 MTN OPS TARGETED CONTENT W/ CONTEXTUAL RELEVANCE –

-30 minutes after Terry awakens for Day 3, MTN delivers personalized nutritional recommendations to Terry on her iWatch based on her performance data from the previous two days, progress on fitness goals, and expected weather that day.
+30 minutes after Terry awakens for Day 3, MTN OPS delivers personalized nutritional recommendations to Terry on her iWatch based on her performance data from the previous two days, progress on fitness goals, and expected weather they’ll experience that day.
 The recommendation could push MTN OPS products, but increasingly brands will find benefit in the value they provide to consumers regardless of an immediate conversion opportunity.

 Brands are catching-on, cementing long-term brand trust and reliability with consumers is far more valuable than a short-term sale.

 After a nutritionally dialed in breakfast at a local small-to-medium sized business, Terry and her friend head off for Day 3.
 As part of the campaign, the Snowbird course has 12 Location-Based Beacons sponsored by a collection of event sponsors and businesses.
 Each Beacon location targets different participants based on their personalized wants or needs, some users never see an offer or notice the Beacons.